jfd02/TFT-OCR-BOT/README.md

 - Keeps track of champions on the board and bench
 - Pick a random item/champ from the carousel
 - Pickup items from the board after PVE rounds
-- Place items onto champions
+- Place correct items onto champions
 - Plays the user defined team comp
 - Auto queue using the LCU api

 ## TODO:
-- v2.0 ~ Add transparent overlay console and draw text on screen for champs
 - Implement tome of traits logic
-- Add more logic to the gold spending function
+- Revamp the gold spending function
-- Change all pyautogui screenshot functions to PIL ImageGrab
-- Revamp auto queue so it can never fail
+- Add more checks to auto queue so it can never fail
-- Multiple defined team comps and pick the best one in game
+- Grab all S teamcomps from a TFT website and determine the best one to play in the game
-- [?]
-Intelligent carousel item/champion choice
+- Intelligent carousel item selection (Not sure how to accomplish this one)
+- Change item pickup to be based of the coordinates of orbs